Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: SR implementations and deployments

 FRRouting (FRR) \cite{frr} is an open source routing protocol stack for Linux forked from Quagga \cite{quagga}.
 In FRR, there is an experimental support \cite{frr-sr} of the draft \cite{ietf-ospf-segment-routing-extensions} which defines the OSPFv2 extensions for Segment Routing (SR-MPLS).
 At the time of writing, there is no support for SRv6.

 The SPRING-OPEN project \cite{springopen} provides an SDN-based implementation of SR-MPLS.
-The architecture is based on a logically centralized control plane, built on top of ONOS.
-Part of this work converged later in the Trellis project \cite{trellis}, an SDN based leaf-spine fabric which has been designed to be multi-purpose and multi-vendor.
-Trellis supports also P4/P4Runtime \cite{p4} \cite{p4runtime} devices as well as Stratum \cite{stratum} enabled devices.
+The architecture is based on a classic SDN control plane (logically centralized), built on top of ONOS.
+Part of this work converged later in Trellis \cite{trellis}, an open-source multi-purpose leaf-spine fabric supporting distributed access networks, NFV and edge cloud applications.
+Trellis includes also the support of P4/P4Runtime \cite{p4} \cite{p4runtime} devices as well as Stratum \cite{stratum} enabled devices.
 Trellis has been used as underlay/overlay fabric in the CORD project \cite{cord} which aims at redesigning central-office architectures.
 Recently, it has been integrated in the SEBA project \cite{SEBA} which targets residential-access networks.
-All the software stack and the documentation is freely available on \cite{trellis}.
+All the software stack and the documentation is freely available on \cite{trellis-doc}.
 Moreover, a tutorial together with a ready-to-go VM can be downloaded from \cite{trellis-tutorial}.

-PMSR (\cite{pmsr} and \cite{trafficpmsr}) provides an open source implementation of SR-MPLS together with the realization of a SDN control plane.
-The data plane leverages the OSHI architecture (\cite{oshi1}, \cite{oshi2}) which combines a SDN data plane, implemented with Open vSwitch \cite{ovs}, and OSPFv2 control logic, realized with Quagga.
+PMSR (\cite{pmsr} and \cite{trafficpmsr}) provides an open source implementation of SR-MPLS together with the realization of an SDN control plane.
+The data plane leverages the OSHI architecture (\cite{oshi1}, \cite{oshi2}) which combines an SDN data plane, implemented with Open vSwitch \cite{ovs}, and OSPFv2 control logic, realized with Quagga.
 This architecture is extended in PMSR with the introduction of a Routes Extraction entity which connects to Quagga and receives routes update using the FPM interface provided by Quagga \cite{quagga}.
 These routes are then translated in SIDs and installed in the SDN data plane as OpenFlow MPLS forwarding rules.
 Authors provide a set of management tools \cite{mantoo} which assist experimenters and relieve them from a huge configuration effort.
 A tutorial to start working with PMSR is available on \cite{pmsr-tutorial}; instead a ready-to-go VM with all the dependencies installed can be downloaded from \cite{oshi-home}.